abhinavrathi/Algorithms-Implementation-and-Analysis/Problems/README.md

 ##Priority Queue Implementation

 Here we implement a Maximum Priority Queue.<br>
-A traditional Queue processes data First-In-First-Out, while a Priority Queue has some priority attached with each data, and these data are popped out in order of theie priority.<br>
+A traditional Queue processes data First-In-First-Out, while a Priority Queue has some priority attached with each data, and these data are popped out in order of their priority.<br>
 Data Structure used for our implementation is a Max Heap.
-The functionalities provided for the Priority Queue are:<br>
+The functionalities provided for the Priority Queue are:
 <ul>
 	<li>Show Highest Priority Item</li>
 	<li>Remove Highest Priority Item</li>